Chrome 85 arrives with tab management, 10% faster page loads, and PDF improvements

 Chrome offers Origin Trials, which let you try new features and provide feedback on usability, practicality, and effectiveness to the web standards community.
 Chrome 85 has four new Origin Trials:

-A declarative API to allow the creation of shadow roots using only HTML and no JavaScript, the
+Readable Stream, a declarative API to allow the creation of shadow roots using only HTML and no JavaScript, the

 RTCRtpEncodingParameters.adaptivePtime property, and Portals.